 Chamomile is world-famous for its ability to treat insomnia.
 In similar ways, it successfully treats digestive disorders.
 It does this in many ways including helping maintain low populations of H. pylori bacteria, relaxing the smooth muscle of the stomach and intestines, reducing stress which can cause inflammation of the digestive system, and by reducing any inflammation that does happen appear.

 Liquorice root is one of the oldest herbal remedies in recorded history.
-The liquorice plant (Glycyrrhiza glabra) is native to southern Europe and northern Africa, and has been used in traditional medicine to treat digestive problems and upset stomachs.
+The liquorice plant (Glycyrrhiza glabra) is native to southern Europe and northern Africa, and has been used in traditional medicine to treat digestive problems such as:

 There are two flavonoids - glabridin and glabrene – which are thought to be responsible for most of the benefits of liquorice root.
-Research has found them to be effective treatments for reducing stomach ache, heartburn and nausea.
+Research has found them to be effective treatments for reducing:

 As with some of the other herbal tisanes, liquorice root tea is particularly effective against the bacteria responsible for gastric ulcers.
 Helicobacter pylori grows in our gut, where the acidic conditions suit it perfectly.
 However, these bacteria have the ability to lower the acidity levels in the stomach, reducing its effectiveness to break down food.